Abraham Galloway is the Black figure from the Civil War you should know about

 Galloway was a man with swagger who openly carried a pistol in his belt.
 "He was a very attractive, very charismatic, you know, fly type of individual," says poet and playwright Howard Craft.
 "And he comes strapped all the time," marvels actor Mike Wiley.
 Craft wrote a one-man performance based on Cecelski's book, starring Wiley.

-Cecelski says that, by the time Galloway was back in the U.S., his reputation as a cunning, determined abolitionist was known to Union leaders in the North.
-They were looking for African Americans who they could recruit as spies.
-"They realize that they're about to send a lot of their young men into the South, and they don't have the kind of intelligence gathering capacity that they want and need," Cecelski explains.
+Cecelski says that by the time Galloway was back in the U.S., his reputation as a cunning, determined abolitionist was known to Union leaders in the North.
+They were looking for African Americans whom they could recruit as spies.
+"They realize that they're about to send a lot of their young men into the South, and they don't have the kind of intelligence-gathering capacity that they want and need," Cecelski explains.

 He says Galloway became one of the Union's most trusted spies.